Struck-By Accidents

 Common Injuries from Struck-By Accidents

 Struck-by accidents are tragically dangerous, often leaving victims with damages that they are not prepared for.
 One moment, you are working as usual; the next, a massive load of materials is swinging right at you.
 Harm is inflicted upon victims by the sheer force of flying, rolling, swinging, and falling objects.
-As you can imagine, that impact can wreak havoc on the body.
+As you can imagine an impact like that can wreak havoc on the body.

 Common injuries in struck-by accidents include: